xuxian361/SmartTabLib/README.md

 Custom updates from ogaclejapan,who have a project call SmartTabLayout.

-Thanks for him if he don’t care about I custom his project.
+Thanks for him if he don’t mind me about that I custom his project.

 PS: Hi, ogaclejapan.
 If you have any question, please let me know.